President Arif Alvi Inaugurates CPLC Office In Mirpurkhas - UrduPoint

 He added that the organizations like CPLC can play vital role in making liaison between the Police and citizens for maintaining law and order.

-There is the need of establishing CPLC set up in other cities of Sindh so that peaceful atmosphere could be ensured with joint efforts, the President stated this while inaugurating the office of CPLC in Hyderabad.
+There is the need of establishing CPLC set up in other cities of Sindh so that peaceful atmosphere could be ensured with joint efforts, the President stated this while inaugurating the office of CPLC.

 The use of drugs is putting the bright future of the youth into darkness therefore combined efforts are required to control this menace and save the future of the youth, he added.